-Asking questions can be a great way to not only assess the learning that is happening during a class session, but to engage students.
+Asking questions can be a great way to not only assess/monitor the learning that is happening during a class session, but to promote learning.
+Learning happens when students engage with the content, the instructor and/or with other students in a meaningful way.
+Good questions can promote this kind of engagement.
 Below are important considerations when determining the type of question to ask and strategies to increase the opportunities for more voices to be heard.

 Types of Questions